racket/rhombus/enforestation/0000-enforestation.md

 approach turns out to work fine with a Pratt-style parser (as used in Honu), which only ever needs to work with precedence when it has two specific operators to compare.
-A potential advantage of non-transitive precedence avoiding an order among operands that have make no sense next to each other.
+A potential advantage of non-transitive precedence is avoiding an order among operands that make no sense next to each other.
 An operator can declare a default precedence relationship to other operators, but must declare the default explicitly.